Geology Alumni Web Pages

 Kathleen Sullivan '85 is a realtor in Boston.

-Glenn Thackray ’85 chairs the Department of Geolosciences at Idaho State University.
+Glenn Thackray ’85 teaches Geomorphology, Hydrogeology and Quaternary Geology at Idaho State University.

-Greg Boitnott ’84 is Vice-President and director of New England Research Inc. and gave a talk on fluid mechanics in a Gulf of Mexico sandstone.
-He also published a paper on stresses in reservoir rocks.
+Greg Boitnott ’84 is Vice-President and director of New England Research Inc. He recently published a paper on Horizontal Strain in the Bakken oil reservoir and gave a talk on new methods of characterizing fine-grained sedimentary rocks.

-John Hanor '84 is a Business Systems Analyst at the Federal Reserve Bank of Richmond.
+John Hanor '84 is a Business Systems Analyst at the Federal Reserve Bank of Richmond, Virginia.

 Matthew Reed '83 is a project manager & hydrogeologist at Ranney Collector Wells, Layne Christensen Company in Ohio.